Davide Sinigaglia

-Davide Sinigaglia (born 29 July 1981) is an Italian footballer who plays as a forward for Atletico Castagneto.
+Davide Sinigaglia (born 29 July 1981) is an Italian footballer who plays as a forward for ASD Cellatica.

 Sinigaglia had made over 200 games in Lega Pro but only a handful of games in Serie A and Serie B.

 Club career

 Sinigaglia was a youth product of Internazionale.
 He played his first Serie A match on 7 February 1999, Inter 5–1 Empoli.
-He was a substitute of Nicola Ventola.
+He was a substitute for Nicola Ventola.
 Coach Mircea Lucescu never used Sinigaglia again due to his young age.

 Ternana

-Sinigaglia was jointly contracted with Ternana and Inter from 2001–02 season until June 2003; Ternana bought Sinigaglia and Cristian Lizzori outright from Inter for a peppercorn of €500 each in June 2003.
+Sinigaglia was jointly contracted with Ternana and Inter from the 2001–02 season until June 2003; Ternana bought Sinigaglia and Cristian Lizzori outright from Inter for a peppercorn of €500 each in June 2003.
 Ternana bought half of Sinigaglia and Lizzori for a total of 1 billion lire (€516,457) in July 2001 and June 2002 respectively.

-Sinigaglia were loaned to Serie C1 and Serie C2 teams during his whole contract with Ternana, namely Veneto club Padova and Lombard club Monza.
+Sinigaglia was loaned to Serie C1 and Serie C2 teams during his whole contract with Ternana, namely Veneto club Padova and Lombard club Monza.
 Sinigaglia was then joint contracted by Ternana and Lumezzane.
 Sinigaglia scored his career high of 15 goals for the Lombard club in 2003–04 Serie C1.
 In June 2004 the joint-contract was renewed.
 On 31 August 2004 he was signed by Arezzo outright, from both Lumezzane and Ternana.

 Arezzo

-He played his first ever Serie B season for Arezzo in 11 games, before moving on loan to Atalanta of Serie A in January 2005 as a player to avoid fall back to the second division.
-He was then loaned by Genoa in 2005, to help the club to win promotion back to Serie B. He was called back in January 2006, for a chance to get the ticket of promotion playoff to Serie A for Arezzo, but failed.
+He played his first ever Serie B season for Arezzo in 11 games, before moving on loan to Atalanta of Serie A in January 2005 as a player to avoid falling back to the second division.
+He was then loaned by Genoa in 2005, to help the club to win promotion back to Serie B. He was called back in January 2006, for a chance to get the ticket to the promotion playoff to Serie A for Arezzo, but failed.

 In summer 2006, he was moved to Padova of Serie C1, and one year later for another in the same level, Novara on 11 July 2007.